HW2: Bayesian GLMs#

 from IPython.display import Image

-from jaxtyping import Float, Array
+from jaxtyping import Float, Int

 from urllib.request import urlopen